NicoLafakis/SmashUS/README.md

-# Fluid Platformer
+# BoomerangQuest

 A fluid, fast-paced 2D platformer combining the smooth movement of Ori, classic Castlevania platforming, and retro Mega Man 8-bit aesthetics.
+Wield your boomerang to defeat enemies in this action-packed adventure!

 ## Features